valvy/miniqubit/README.md

 # Miniqbt, a runtime for the IBM Quantum experience
 ## Introduction
 IBM research  [released](https://www.research.ibm.com/ibm-q/) a quantum computer accessable for the cloud.
-The scope of MiniQbt:
+MiniQbt is a emulator for the IBM quantum experience, the scope:

 1. Emulate a quantum computer with generic amount of qubits and classical bits
 2. Parse and execute [openQASM](https://github.com/IBM/qiskit-openqasm) files
 3. Easy and understandable code is preferred instead of highly optimized code
-4. Single API for handling quantum computers

 ## Command line interface usage